 “We are forever united as one with you.”

 Then, we tossed the bread and poured the wine of communion into the water at the harbor.
 Doc played the “wedding shofar”, a particular sound of the shofar only played at weddings, from her phone.
-As she did, the Holy Spirit then manifested in both Doc and me again as He had done at the Slave Mart..
+As she did, the Holy Spirit then manifested in both Doc and me again as He had done at the Slave Mart.

 As we were leaving the city around 5:15 pm, an announcement played on the radio that an earthquake had begun north of Charleston in Summerville.
 We later found out there were several more that evening that began in Centerville, SC, then to Mulberry, NC to Flat Rock, NC to Newbern, NC, and finally to Mascot, NC.
 The one in Mulberry, especially caught my attention, as it is a tree that was brought here from China in the early 1700 to help silkworms produce silk.
 George Washington was said to have bought its fruit from Prince’s nursery.